 Congratulations!
 You’re done with updating WordPress manually using FTP.

 How To Update WordPress Automatically?

 With version 3.7, WordPress introduced automatic updates.
 For any minor updates, WordPress will install and update it alone without your consent, not even a click.

-However, if the latest release is a major version update then you will have to update WordPress following above methods.
+However, if the latest release is a major version update then you will have to update WordPress following the above methods.

-For example, if you are using WordPress 5.2 version and a version 5.2.1 is available, WordPress will update it automatically.
+For example, if you are using WordPress 5.2 version and version 5.2.1 is available, WordPress will update it automatically.
 But if the version is 5.3, then it will require your action to update.

 Automatic updates are enabled by default.
 However, if for any reason you want to disable it for your website, add the following code to your wp-config.php file.